 - It meets the criteria of other legislation eg under 10/50 Legislation some clearing of vegetation is allowed if your property is mapped in the 10/50 entitlement area.

-Note: Public and private bushland is protected under Council's Development Control plan and requires consent to remove or clear understorey vegetation.
+Note: Trees, native vegetation and bushland are protected under Council's Development Control Plan and requires consent to remove or clear understorey vegetation.

 What you can do if you have Council Permit